zhaaaa7/react/react-basics/README.md

 ```javascript
 import './Person.css';
 ```
-* Inline style, pat attention to property name and ''
+* Inline style, pay attention to property name and '', wrap properties in “” because they are in essence object property value
 ```javascript
 const style={
       backgroundColor:'green',